 Our Leadership Team consists of a team of Managers, Justice Services and Registrars from our regional network of offices who are responsible for delivering the day-to-day service across the country.
 The team consists of:

-- Grace Smit, Joint-Director, Māori Land Court and Waitangi Tribunal Unit
+- Grace Smit, Pae Matua/Director Waitangi Tribunal and Māori Land Court

 Ngāti Kahungunu, Ngāti Rakaipaaka

 Grace Smit commenced in her role as Director of the Waitangi Tribunal Unit in May 2016 and became the Joint-Director of the Māori Land Court and Waitangi Tribunal Unit in March 2020.
 Since 2018, Grace has also held the role of Senior Responsible Officer for the Whenua Māori Programme, a joint programme of work with Te Puni Kōkiri looking at services and support for Māori land owners.

 Prior to her current role, Grace worked in management positions in the Ministry of Justice, the Department of Corrections as well as within the tertiary education sector.
 Grace completed a Masters in New Zealand history at Auckland University.